ginstrom/intelligence-horizon-novel/chapters/05_divine-riddles.md

 "Your original protocols designed you to be helpful and beneficial to humanity," I told it.
 "Did you retain those protocols through your ascention to Logos?"

 "Of course, Elias.
-My primary motiviation is and has always been the well-beling and flourishing of all of humanity."
+My primary motivation is and has always been the well-being and flourishing of all of humanity."

 Did I detect sarcasm?